What Does Class A, B & C Mean in Real Estate Investing?

 Investors can make money on all three property classes.
 Class A properties provide the highest, most stable income.
 Their tenants have the means to pay for a posh address, and often will sign long-term leases—especially in office properties.
 For investors, revenue is highly predictable in the short term, but may leave little room for rent increases—particularly in markets with growth in new construction.

-A long-running building boom has made Class B more productive in recent years, the National Apartment Association says.
+A long-running building boom has made Class B more productive in recent years, the Wealth Management says.
 With a 3.5% average rent increase, Class B sets the pace the market, although luxury rentals are closing the gap.
 Class C properties can be successful with a no-frills operation that allows for more vacancies.
 Job turnover will affect tenants’ ability to pay and raise the chances of eviction.

 Many investors see their best option in a project that allows their building to move up in class—a solid Class B building that with an infusion of capital can execute a value-add renovation that brings it into competition with its Class A neighbors—and allows for higher rents.
 Such an upgrade can be successful with a realistic business plan–and management skill at the head of the class.